Jyoteesh38/Super-Resolution-Precipitation-Downscaling/README.md

 ![Example of downscaling performance](images/test_period_climatology.jpg)

-This setup enables rapid and efficient training of deep learning models on large-scale high-resolution climate data.
 ## Publication
 This work is published in the journal *Environmental Data Science*:
 **A precipitation downscaling method using a super-resolution deconvolution neural network with step orography**